 Is a resource to assist Areas and other NA service bodies in their WSR efforts by providing information and guidance (e.g. learning days, informational panels).

+Will provide book-length literature to incarcerated persons contingent on available budget, and other resources as appropriate to incarcerated persons seeking connection with NA communities.

+Will coordinate as needed with staff at ODRC to improve processes, receive feedback, and facilitate communication between Writers and Guides.

 Step Guides